reneleogp/arduino2arduino-IOT/README.md

   -  Re-check your pins, select Arduino UNO board.

 - Not working after uploading both codes:
   - Connect the ESP8266 RX pin to Uno's TX pin and ESP8266 TX pin to Uno's RX pin.
-Yes, you have to connect them in the opposite way.
+Yes, you have to connect them oppositely.
 Don't ask me why.
 Just do it.
   - Disconnect the ESP8266 GPIO-0 (IO0) from GND.
   - Re-check your pins
   - Make sure you are only printing the values you want to share between the Arduino and the ESP8266 in the Serial Monitor.
 If you print things like "connected" or any other thing the code will not work.